 While talent is a criterion in the recruitment process, Jones is also looking for people who are not afraid to debate and discuss.
 She sees her job as unlocking potential and encouraging people to air their views even if it means going against “group think.”

-While the office is now open and it is up to individuals to return or not, Jones believes that flexible working arrangements will be one of the long-term outcomes of lockdown.
+When government guidance allows, the office is open.
+It is up to individuals to return or not, and Jones believes that flexible working arrangements will be one of the long-term outcomes of lockdown.
 “If we get this right, then I think this could be beneficial for the diversity agenda, before, people were not totally comfortable with virtual communication platforms.
 Covid-19 has accelerated the technology shift.”

 Oaktree in general has been at the forefront of fostering diversity and inclusion.
 There are several different layers across the firm, ranging from awareness and outreach programmes to mentorships, recruitment initiatives, internships as well as informal networks where staff can congregate and engage.